Did Edgar Allan Poe Write "There Is Eloquence in True Enthusiasm"? No. It's Washington Irving's.

 The attribution on every one of them read: Edgar Allan Poe.

 It isn't Poe's.
 It's Washington Irving's — and we missed it.
 This is the story of how that happens, and what we're doing about it.
+For the verification standard we run before anything goes on a shirt, see the full process.

 What Irving Actually Wrote